nesanter/recipes/md/beef-stroganoff.md

  1. Salt both sides of the skirt

- 2. Cook onions in butter with black pepper, salt, and cayenne, until softened, about 5 minutes
+ 2. In a dutch oven, cook onions in butter with black pepper, salt, and cayenne, until softened, about 5 minutes

  3. Add BTB and tomato paste and mix thoroughly.
 Cook off.